dart-lang/site-www/src/_guides/language/effective-dart/design.md

 {% include linter-rule-mention.md rule="prefer_typing_uninitialized_variables" %}

-The type of a variable&mdash;top-level, local, static field, or instance field&mdash;can often be inferred from its initializer.
+The type of a variable—top-level, local, static field, or instance field—can often be inferred from its initializer.
 However, if there is no initializer, inference fails.

 {:.good}